617-398-7852

 Enterprise drones are becoming powerful data collection platforms, thanks to rapid innovation in payload technology.

-By 2026, common enterprise drone payloads will include:
+Common enterprise drone payloads in 2026 include:

-• High-resolution LiDAR for 3D mapping
+- High-resolution LiDAR for 3D mapping

-• Thermal cameras for predictive maintenance
+- Thermal cameras for predictive maintenance and search and rescue

-• Multispectral sensors for crop health analysis
+- Multispectral sensors for crop health analysis

-• Gas and radiation detection sensors
+- Gas and radiation detection sensors

-• Hyperspectral imaging for material identification
+- Hyperspectral imaging for material identification

 5. Real-Time Data Processing and Edge Computing